catsystems/cats-embedded/README.md

 </p>
 <p align="center">Always land on your paws</p>

-Control and Telemetry Systems (CATS) builds open source hard- and software flight computers for sounding rockets.
-Our portfolio includes the flight computer and a ground station which can be connected to the flight computer through telemetry.
+Control and Telemetry Systems (CATS) builds open source (hardware and software) flight computers for sounding rockets.
+Our portfolio includes the _CATS Vega_ flight computer and a ground station that can be connected to the flight computer over telemetry.
 The flight computer can easily be configured through our configurator, a desktop application.
-The system allows the user to configure up to 8 action per flight transition, giving full control.
+The system allows the user to configure up to 8 actions per flight transition, giving full control.

 ## Features
 * Kalman filter altitude and velocity estimation